MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 Why are integration tests needed?

 > ".. when using a general purpose programming language, you are able to do unit testing.
-You are able to isolate some part of your code from the rest of the outside world and test just that code. (...).
-With (...) infrasturcute as code tool(s), you don't have that.
-Because the whole purpose of (...)  infrastructe as code is to talk to the outside world.
-Its meant to make an API call to (...)
+You are able to isolate some part of your code from the rest of the outside world and test just that code. (...). **With (...) infrasturcute as code tool(s), you don't have that.
+Because the whole purpose of (...)  infrastructe as code is to talk to the outside world.** Its meant to make an API call to (...)
 Azure (...).
-You can't really have a unit, because if you remove the outside world there is nothing left.
-So pretty much all of your tests (...) are inherently going to be integration test."
+You can't really have a unit, because if you remove the outside world there is nothing left. **So pretty much all of your tests (...) are inherently going to be integration test.**"
 [Yevgeniy Brikman, Co-Founder of Gruntworks on "How to Build Reusable, Composable, Battle tested Terraform Modules" Youtube (28:16)](https://youtu.be/LVgP63BkhKQ?t=1696).

 ## Implementation